Torrhen Stark as depicted in Game of Thrones: Histories & Lore.

 Reign of Aegon I

 After Torrhen's surrender, the Company of the Rose, a sellsword company, was formed by men and (according to some accounts) women from the North who refused to bend the knee to Aegon I Targaryen.
 These men and women willingly chose exile across the Narrow Sea.

 Lord Torrhen's daughter was married to Ronnel Arryn, Lord of the Vale.
 This marriage had been arranged by Queen Rhaenys Targaryen, as an attempt to knit the new realm together.
 There are letters at the Citadel, which suggest that Lord Stark only agreed to this match after much protest, and that his sons had refused to attend the wedding.
 Lord Ronnel would be killed early in the reign of King Aenys I Targaryen by his own brother, Jonos.
 Ronnel's entire family was killed with him.
-It is unknow whether Torrhen's daughter was still alive at this point.
+It is unknown whether Torrhen's daughter was still alive at this point.

 - A Game of Thrones, Appendix.